pjb7687/single/README.md

 Installation
 ---
-1. Download Binary distribition here: https://github.com/pjb7687/single/releases/download/v1.0.1/Singlev1.0.1.zip
+1. Download Binary distribition here: https://github.com/pjb7687/single/releases/download/v1.0.4/Singlev1.0.4-Setup.exe
    or Build your own binary from source code.
 2. Download and install all prerequisites.
 See above section.
-3. Run Single2013.exe.
+3. Run Single.
 4. In *Settings* tab, set all values according to your setup.

 License